moves-rwth/storm/getting-started.md

 ## Obtaining Storm

 To be able to run Storm, you need to obtain it and run it on your system.
-Currently, you can choose whether you want to [install](documentation/installation/installation.html) or try it in a [virtual machine](documentation/vm/vm.html) image we provide.
+Currently, you can choose whether you want to [install](documentation/installation/installation.html) it, try an up-to-date [Docker image](documentation/installation/installation.html#docker) or in a [virtual machine](documentation/vm/vm.html) image we provide.

 ## Model Types